UbiquityDotNET/Ubiquity.NET.Utils/docfx/ReadMe.md

     b) This will at least show in the in-editor rendering as distinct sub items so if everything is trimmed it is at least a distinct pattern that is readable.
 5) ***DO NOT*** put lists in any place other than inside a `remarks` region
-    a) Usually, the remarks comments are not even rendered as the most useful part is the API signaure and parameter info.
+    a) Usually, the remarks comments are not even rendered in an editor as the most useful part is the API signaure and parameter info.
 Different editors may allow control of that.
         i) In VS [2019|2022] for C# it is controlled by `Text Editor > C# > Advanced > Editor Help: "Show remarks in Quick Info."`
             1) Turning this off can greatly reduce the noise AND reduce the problems of